moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 * MoJ Modernisation Platform
 * HMCTS SDP

-If you need additionaly connectivity, [submit a feature request](https://github.com/ministryofjustice/analytical-platform/issues/new?template=feature-request-template.yml).
+If you need additional connectivity, [submit a feature request](https://github.com/ministryofjustice/analytical-platform/issues/new?template=feature-request-template.yml).

 > **Please note**: You cannot use Analytical Platform Airflow for pipelines using `BashOperator` or `PythonOperator`.